epigani/diatom-metaG-metaT-scaling/README.md

 ### fit results

 The following fitting procedure is applied to each station.
-The filtered abundances are further filtered by removing all unigenes with abundance lower than the minimal abundance μ.
+The filtered abundances are further filtered by removing all unigenes with abundance lower than the minimal abundance μ found before.
 Next, the theoretical curve is fitted to the original abundances.
 For the goodness-of-fit test, replicate abundances are drawn from the fitted theoretical distribution.
 The theoretical distribution is then fitted to these replicate samples and the statistics are recalculated.
+The final statistics are calculated from the combined samples.
+The Python script *fit_pareto.py* performs this algorithm.

 **summary_fit_metaG_micro_bacilla.csv**: summary of the fitting procedure and goodness-of-fit test for each station for the filtered metagenomics data set.
 **summary_fit_metaT_micro_bacilla.csv**: summary of the fitting procedure and goodness-of-fit test for each station for the filtered metatranscriptomics data set.